 The TU will be a leader in the provision of access to Higher Education by offering programmes from pre-degree to doctoral level on campus, online or as remote learning.
 As a TU, we will deepen collaborative partnerships with Further and Higher Education institutions and organisations in the public and private sectors.
-As one entity, the new distinctive Technological University will act in a coherent manner supporting the needs of enterprises, especially SMEs, across the region through collaborative research and enabling technology transfer to support economic and social prosperity.
+As one entity, the new distinctive TU will act in a coherent manner supporting the needs of enterprises, especially SMEs, across the region through collaborative research and enabling technology transfer to support economic and social prosperity.
 It will provide research-informed teaching and access to emerging technologies for all learners.

 The TU will have the critical mass and academic depth to attract, educate, nurture and retain talent in the West, North-West and cross-border region and will strengthen and benefit our region socially, economically and culturally.
-As a TU of scale, quality and impact, we will have greater capacity for collaboration with international partners and our graduates will have excellent employment potential nationally and internationally.
+As a TU of scale, quality and impact we will have greater capacity for collaboration with international partners and our graduates will have excellent employment potential nationally and internationally.